How To Build Confidence And Overcome Self-Doubt

 Pick up a New Hobby

-Get out in the world and do something new today!
-When we test our ability to learn a new hobby or try something new, it’s scary.
-This scary moment can fuel self-doubt at first, but what happens when you pick up a new hobby and are successful with it?
-It boosts your confidence!
-So go and pick up a new hobby!
+Get out in the world and do something new today.
+When we test our ability to learn new skills or hobbies, it can be scary.
+This intimidating moment may fuel self-doubt at first, but what happens when you are successful with it?
+It builds confidence.
+Go and try some different things!

 If you live in a small town where there aren’t a lot of immediate resources, look online.
-Most everything you can think of (crafting, cooking, knitting, dancing, singing, fencing, beading, book clubs, and about eight hundred other options) are available to learn online.
+Almost everything you can think of (crafting, cooking, knitting, dancing, singing, fencing, beading, book clubs, and about eight hundred other options) is available to learn online.
 Granted, taking classes online won’t have you meeting new people, but it’s a fantastic start.
-It is an excellent way to see what you actually enjoy before investing too much time or money.
+It is the best way to see what you actually enjoy before investing too much time or money.
 Don’t have the money to pay for a class online?
-Start with YouTube!
-People live to make videos teaching you new hobbies, so take advantage of the free resources first!
+Start with YouTube.
+People live to make videos teaching you new hobbies, so take advantage of the free resources first.

 Always remember that you can’t remove doubt from your life completely.
 Doubt is a mechanism that we need to protect us from failure and making mistakes that could be disastrous.
 On the other hand, self-doubt can sabotage us from growth.
 Keeping yourself moving forward is the key to boosting confidence and squashing those negative little voices in your head.
 Don’t let yourself become stagnant.
 Keep putting one foot in front of the other.